sunilabrahamindia/sunilabraham/versions/index.md

 Between 5 July and 11 July 2026, 12 new pages were published.

 **TSAP Status**
 - Developed and deployed the first public TSAP Status page.
 A lightweight monitoring system was built using Google Apps Script to perform hourly checks of selected website resources and record the results in a private Google Sheets spreadsheet.
 The monitoring data is exposed through a JSON API, while a Cloudflare Worker renders a public, mobile-friendly status page under a custom domain.
 This provides TSAP with an independent, serverless monitoring system built using free services and establishes a foundation for future additions such as expanded service checks, incident history, and uptime reporting.
+Please see it [here](https://status.sunilabraham.in/).

 **Biographical and Book Articles**
 - Started an article on [Rev. Dr. Y. T. Vinayaraj](/vinayaraj/).